 Traditionally at this time of the year, ICMA shares best practices on such topics as parade safety, keeping children safe over the summer, and best practices for increasing local tourism generated by festivals and events.
-The summer of 2020 will be different, and as Memorial Day kicks off summer for most cities, counties, and towns, we looked at what local governments are doing—or not doing—to keep residents safe.
+The summer of 2020 will be different, so we looked at what local governments are doing—or not doing—to keep residents safe.
 Thanks to those who have contributed via ICMA Connect!

 For those that are opening, there are four ways parks and rec managers are creating a safer environment: setting a new maximum number of people allowed in the pool facility at one time; setting up blocks of reserved pool time; allowing seniors to have an early a.m. timeslot to enter and leave the pool prior to other age groups; and establishing a rigorous disinfecting schedule.

 Around the world, summer events that have pumped millions of dollars into local economies have been mostly cancelled this year—from the running of the bulls in Pamplona, Spain, to the Fringe Festival in Edinburg, Scotland, to the Memorial Day Celebration at Arlington National Cemetery in Washington, D.C.
 However, some communities are getting creative.

 Missoula, Montana, is reimagining its River City Root Fest, including adding a virtual festival and a multivenue mini festival.
 Tomball, Texas, announced it would not hold its 4th of July Street Festival but it would still be holding its fireworks display.
 Many cities cited the expense as a primary reason for cancelling fireworks.